tushortz/PackageControlPackages/README.md

 [Keep Open On Last Tab Close](https://packagecontrol.io/packages/Keep%20Open%20On%20Last%20Tab%20Close) - keep Sublime Text 2 open by opening a new tab when the last tab in the last window is closed

+[KeepPastedTextSelected](https://packagecontrol.io/packages/KeepPastedTextSelected) - When pasting text with the command `Ctrl+Shift+V` (paste_and_indent), it makes the pasted text to be selected

 [Kellys Color Scheme](https://packagecontrol.io/packages/Kellys%20Color%20Scheme) - :art: Color Scheme for Sublime Text

+[Keras](https://packagecontrol.io/packages/Keras) - Sublime Package with snippets for Keras

 [Kerbal Space Program Configuration Syntax](https://packagecontrol.io/packages/Kerbal%20Space%20Program%20Configuration%20Syntax) - Syntax highlighting in Sublime for Kerbal Space Program config files.

 [KeybindingHelper](https://packagecontrol.io/packages/KeybindingHelper) - A Sublime Text package to simplify the creation and look-up of key-bindings

-[KeyboardSelection](https://packagecontrol.io/packages/KeyboardSelection) - Keyboard movement and selection to contiguous and delimeter boundaries for SublimeText ST2 ST3
+[KeyboardNavigation](https://packagecontrol.io/packages/KeyboardNavigation) - Navigate fast between contiguous boundaries.
+Keyboard movement and selection and deletion to custom delimeters.
+For SublimeText ST2 ST3

 [KeyboardSpellCheck](https://packagecontrol.io/packages/KeyboardSpellCheck) - A Sublime Text 2/3 plugin that allows you to spell check the word under the cursor from the keyboard (vi style).